-Problem: The tumbler is locked.
+Problem: The tumbler get lock.

-Problem: Your key is bent.
+Problem: Your key get bend.

 At Auto Locksmith San Jose we are passionate about auto parts!
-We take pride in the parts we sell and are committed to providing our customers with excellent customer experience and quality service.
+We take pride in the parts we sell and are commit to providing our customers with excellent customer experience and quality service.
 Visit our extensive online store for the largest selection of all makes and models – foreign and domestic auto, light truck and van parts.

 Looking for Locksmith Services?
 Call Us (408) 899-5558